prajwalbax/Diabetes-Prediction-Using-Decision-Tree-Regressor/README.md

 ## How to Run

 1. Clone this repository
-2. Install the required dependencies: `pip install -r requirements.txt`
+2. Install the required dependencies
 3. Run the main script: `python diabetes_prediction.py`

 ## Future Improvements